Aashik-123-stu/Adaptive-Layout-Engine/ARCHITECTURE.md

 # Hard Constraints

 Some rules cannot be broken:

-minTapTarget → Minimum size for clickable elements. minTextSize → Minimum font size for text. safeArea → Keeps content away from screen edges.
+1.minTapTarget → Minimum size for clickable elements.
+2.minTextSize → Minimum font size for text.
+3.safeArea → Keeps content away from screen edges.

 Priority only decides which element is affected first.
 Hard constraints are always respected.